 Later that night, showered and happy in the warmth of the night, we sat in a circle waiting on our food.
 It hadn’t arrived yet because in Mozambique it takes at least two hours from ordering to eating.
 That’s when you just shrug and say, “T.I.A” (this is Africa), and learn the meaning of patience.

-We decided that the true spirit of Thanksgiving, as it was November 26, that with or without a feast we ought to share what we were most grateful and thankful for.
+We decided in the true spirit of Thanksgiving, as it was November 26, that with or without a feast we ought to share what we were most grateful and thankful for.

 The more he has traveled the world, the more he has come to fully believe that people are fundamentally good.

 His words resonated because I’ve long felt the very same thing.
-Every time I thought things were hopeless; when I was lost and someone showed me the way, when I stood on the side of the road hoping for a ride, or I lost my debit card and someone bailed me out, I was also shown that people are fundamentally good.
+Every time I thought things were hopeless; such as when I was lost and someone showed me the way, when I stood on the side of the road hoping for a ride and got one, or I lost my debit card and someone bailed me out, I was also shown that people are fundamentally good.
 Nothing has ever been so catastrophic that it couldn’t be redeemed by a random act of kindness.
-The majority of the time, it was someone who had less than I do, or was a perfect stranger, who gave the most.
+The majority of the time, it was someone who had less than I did, or was a perfect stranger, who gave the most.

 It also confirmed that what you put out there is what you get back.
 He and I are both open and giving but also understanding and not afraid to ask for help.
 People will give when they feel that kind of loving and receptive spirit, and when people ask me for help, I pay it forward.